UCLALibrary/ideptoolkit/digprint.md

 * Attach the camera to the tripod with the **quick release tripod plate**.
 Insert the "feet" on the plate first, then lower the camera and plate at an angle until the plate snaps into position.
 The quick release handle will snap away from you as the camera is set in place.
 * Look through viewfinder and position tripod and camera to compose materials so that there is a small amount of extra space on all 4 sides.
 This allows for cropping in post processing. **⚠** NOTE: If you are using the center column of the tripod horizontally above your items, ENSURE that the tripod is securely weighted so the weight of the camera and tripod head do not cause it to tip over.
 * Camera sensor is rectangular so adjust materials to fill maximum capture area.
 Sometimes you may have to turn the camera or the materials to fill the frame.
-* Check that tripod is set up evenly based on level bubbles
+* Check that tripod is set up evenly based on level bubbles.
-* The camera and the materials should be as parallel as possible to avoid distortion
+* The camera and the materials should be as parallel as possible to avoid distortion.
   * Look through viewfinder to make sure materials look rectilinear, not trapezoidal
   * Use the grid view in the viewfinder
   * After image capture preview the image on the computer to confirm that the image is rectilinear and not trapezoidal
-* Use tape to make marks on the the floor where tripod legs are positioned to maintain consistency in distance
+* Use tape to make marks on the the floor where tripod legs are positioned to maintain consistency in distance.
-* Attach carabiner to some sort of bag or weight and hook onto tripod (there's a ring to hook onto) so that tripod is weighed down and stable
+* Attach carabiner to some sort of bag or weight and hook onto tripod (there's a ring to hook onto) so that tripod is weighed down and stable.

 ### Lighting setup